Dynatrace/dynatrace-automation-tools/docs/Development.md

 - Run `npm install` to get the libraries.
 - Run `npm run build` to build the solution
 - To execute the CLI use `node dist/index.js`
-- To start the automatic compilation mode when something changes run `npm run dev`
+- To start the automatic compilation mode that detects when something changes run the command `npm run dev`

 ## Using VS Code